-Technology resources that support music instruction in the Northern Arizona University School of Music includes a dedicated computer lab (CMC Lab) with eighteen workstations equipped with MIDI keyboards and software to enable composition and editing of music files.
+Technology resources that support music instruction in the Northern Arizona University School of Music includes a dedicated music computer lab (MCL) with eighteen workstations equipped with MIDI keyboards and software to enable composition and editing of music files.
 The lab computers are equipped with a wide variety of software to facilitate other music class assignments.
 Printing also is available.

 The majority of classrooms are equipped with technology resources, including computers, projectors, audio playback devices, pad cameras, and software to allow faculty to provide the multimedia enriched classroom experience necessary for student learning.
 Our music education classroom also incorporates SMART Board technology.
 Plans are being developed to mediate the remaining classrooms and rehearsal halls in the near future.